canright/canright-dns/README.md

 - Stack is javascript ES2015, node, npm, typescript, express, and mocha.
 - Strives toward current best engineeering practices on target stack.
-- Strives to fully harness and demonstrate mastery of the target stack.
+- Strives to fully harness and the target stack.
-- Built with ES6/2015 - promises, template strings, arrow functions, ...
-- Strives toward a expert Functional Programming approach.
+- Strives toward an expert Functional Programming approach.
 - No external dependencies (only uses node and express).
 - Demonstrates solid minimal node/express server with current best stack and practices.
 - Single entry point (default: 'dns') is configurable.